Dr Fiona Creaby

 Impact

-Fiona’s research on the education business management has received considerable interest and advocacy across the state school sector.
-Fiona has presented research to policy-makers at the DfE which was influential to strategy in relation to business management and leadership in the state school sector.
-Further research undertaken throughout 2020 and 2021 on the school sector has also received interest from policy makers, including a steering group within the Department of Education exploring of funding in state schools in Summer 2021.
-Collaborative work continues via the ISBL Professional Development Board, a stakeholder group of policy makers, professional bodies, providers and sector experts.
+Fiona’s research on education business management has received considerable interest and advocacy across the UK state school sector and well as interest internationally.
+Fiona’s research has been influential to policy-makers at the state Department of Education (DfE) as a key driver to the development of business leadership strategy in state schools.
+Collaborative work continues via the ISBL Professional Development Board, a stakeholder group of policy makers, professional bodies, CPD providers and sector experts.

 Teaching